Fixed Departure : 13th to 26th April 2020

 What will the weather be like?

-This should be a generally warm time of year to travel – around 20-25 degrees during the day.
-But bare in mind that some sharp showers can be expected, that it will be colder as we gain altitude and that nights will likely be between 8 and 10 degrees in some places.
+Spring is generally warm time of year to travel – around 20-25 degrees during the day.
+But bare in mind that some sharp showers can be expected, that it will be colder as we gain altitude and that nights could feasibly be between 10 and 15 degrees in some places.

 I’m a solo traveller – is this for me?